janneswaegers/STACKS_workshop/workshop.md

 + ready for populations

 ## Populations
-+ -r =0.75    # locus has to be detected in 75% of individuals in population
++ -r = 0.75    # locus has to be detected in 75% of individuals in population
-+ -p=   minimum number of populations a locus must be present in to process a locus
++ -p =   minimum number of populations a locus must be present in to process a locus
-+	--min_maf=0.05     # minimum minor allele frequency
++	--min_maf = 0.05     # minimum minor allele frequency
-+	--max_obs_het=0.70   # maximum accepted heterozygosity
++	--max_obs_het = 0.70   # maximum accepted heterozygosity
 ```
 populations -P ./../stacks_output_ref --popmap ./../all_popmap -O pops.maf05.r75.het70  -r 0.75 --min_maf 0.05  --max_obs_het 0.7 --genepop --plink --structure --vcf
 ```